Casa Jurado West

 For years Casa Jurado West operated as an extension of the original Casa Jurado restaurant in Kern Place,

-with the two brothers using the family recipes to provide the same great food to different parts of El Paso's
+with two brothers using the family recipes to provide the same great food to different parts of El Paso's

 west side.
 Now that the original location is no longer in the family's ownership, the Doniphan location has